EmeraldLoc/sm64coopdx/docs/lua/guides/shaders.md

 For a post process vertex shader example, we are going to mirror the entire world.
 First, grab the [default C post process shader converted to Lua](../examples/shader-demo/default-post-process-shader.lua), specifically the vertex portion.

 *Note: While the format shown in the default shaders use `table.insert(xShader, "line")`, this is not at all required.
-You may use any method you'd like, including loading the shader from a different file.
+You may use any method you'd like.
 This method was picked for it's ease to inject any if statement checks anywhere you'd like that's outside the shader.*

 ```lua
 gl_Position = aVtxPos;